+Petty Cash Floats

+the procedures approved by the Director of HR and Employee Engagement.

+Ensuring all payments to employees are:

+- Made through the payroll.

-Made only to official employees.
-In accordance with individual contracts of employment.
+- Made only to official employees.

+- In accordance with individual contracts of employment.

 Ensuring all necessary information is supplied so that deductions such as PAYE and superannuation are correctly applied.

 Determining petty cash requirements for their Directorate.

+Taxation

-Taxation Ensuring that the VAT element of any transaction is considered with the objective of maximising VAT recovery and minimising the level of irrecoverable VAT being incurred by the Council.
+Ensuring that the VAT element of any transaction is considered with the objective of maximising VAT recovery and minimising the level of irrecoverable VAT being incurred by the Council.

 Ensuring that VAT is properly accounted for on all transactions entered by the Council.

 Keeping VAT records within their area of activity.

 Complying with all VAT legislation and regulations applicable to the delivery of their service.

 Monitoring and planning for any changes in VAT legislation or regulations which affect their areas of activity.

 Advising the Head of Finance & Commercial Business Partnering of any capital projects that are under consideration which contain the risk of irrecoverable VAT being incurred by the Council, whether by way of exempt input tax or otherwise.

 In circumstances where an individual, rather than a company, is engaged to provide a service to the Council; ensuring that all HMRC regulations relating to that engagement are adhered to.

+Stores, Stocks, Assets and Security

-Stores, Stocks, Controlling access to stores, etc. and making sure that stocks and assets are only used on Council business.
-Assets and Security Ensuring the control arrangements are robust for additional stock to stores and items issued.
+Controlling access to stores, etc. and making sure that stocks and assets are only used on Council business.

+Ensuring the control arrangements are robust for additional stock to stores and items issued.
 Appropriate records must be maintained.

-Maintaining a record of stock levels for each item which should be physically checked at a frequency agreed by members of the Senior Management Team which reflects factors such as stock values, usage etc. Maintaining an inventory of all assets over £100 in value, together with all attractive and portable items below this figure.
+Maintaining a record of stock levels for each item which should be physically checked at a frequency agreed by members of the Senior Management Team which reflects factors such as stock values, usage etc.

+Maintaining an inventory of all assets over £100 in value, together with all attractive and portable items below this figure.

 Ensuring an annual physical check of assets is undertaken.

 Reporting obsolete or missing items for write-off.
 Documenting approval and amending Inventory Records accordingly.

 Maintaining a register of assets removed from Council premises for use on official Council business.
-Providing the Head of Accounting with a certificate of the stock value held by their Directorates at the end of the financial year.
-Retention of Records Ensuring that all records, are managed in line with the Council's Document and Records Management Policy.